Case-Study Database Quantification

 Each case file record should contain a connection between confidential personal information and a link with the anonymous case file for peer scrutiny, epidemiological studies, etc. Data for statistical analysis needs to include basic demographic data and the origin of the consultation.

 A case file should comprise of four essential sections:

 Part A gives demographic data, the source of the referral, a clinical diagnosis (if any) and a brief description of the problem in the client’s own terminology.
 The data gathered from this form is the case ‘base-line data’.

-Part A Initial Referral Request
+Part A Remote SRT Referral Request

 Part B If psychiatric assessment protocols or psychometric instruments are to be used for the collection of base-line data on the mental, emotional, physical and behavioural condition and subjective experience of the patient/client, then part B is where such information is to be maintained for repeated measures analysis.
-In addition, patients should ideally be intervewed with audio/visual recording to facilitate transcription for case file reports and qualitative analysis.
+In addition, patients should ideally be interviewed with audio/visual recording to facilitate transcription for case file reports and qualitative analysis.